Ios 2026: The Party Island with a Heart of Gold

 Best Time to Visit

 - June & September: The Sweet Spot.
-Everything is open, the water is great, but you can walk through Chora without squeezing past crowds.
+Everything is open, the water is warm and at its clearest, but you can walk through Chora without squeezing past crowds.
+Sunsets are spectacular.
+Prices are lower.
+This is the best time for couples and travelers who want a balance of activity and peace.

 How to Get There